FH-Tutorials/KafkaProducerConsumer/README.md

 * **Linux:** /etc/hosts
 * **Windows:** C:\\Windows\\System32\\drivers\\etc\\hosts

 The format may vary a little but usually a new host with its hostname is defined using it's **ip** and the desired **hostname**.
-Thus your host file needs to have the following entries:
+Thus, your host file needs to have the following entries:

 ```
 127.0.0.1  kafka
 127.0.0.1  zookeeper
 ```

+Be aware that for some Operating Systems you might need to restart your network service or restart your computer.

 ## Use the Applications